La Trois

-La Trois is a Belgian national television channel, owned and operated by the French-language public-service broadcasting organization RTBF.
-It was launched on 30 November 2007 and currently distributed via digital terrestrial television, satellite, cable, and IPTV.
+La Trois (lit: The Three) is a Belgian national television channel operated by the French-language public-service broadcasting organisation RTBF.
+It was launched on 30 November 2007 and is distributed via digital terrestrial television, satellite, cable, and IPTV.

-La Trois timeshares with Ouftivi, a children block, between 6am to 8pm.
+La Trois timeshares with Auvio Kids TV, a children block, between 6/9 am to 8 pm.

+History

+La Trois was officially launched on 30 November 2007, with the launch of the RTBF DTT service.
+Initially, the channel was a copy of RTBF Sat, the international service.
+After the closure of RTBF Sat on 15 February 2010, La Trois kept the same programming until 25 September 2010, when it started to air its own programming, divided between the children channel Ouftivi during the day, replacing the long-lasting program Ici Bla-Bla from La Deux, and cultural programming after 8 pm.

+On 28 August 2023, Ouftivi changed its name to Auvio Kids TV, following the name of RTBF's streaming platform.

 Analogue transmission

-For a few years La Trois was broadcast from the Tournai transmitter on channel 60 in the UHF PAL system; however, this was phased out with the implementation of digitalization.
+For a few years La Trois was broadcast from the Tournai transmitter on channel 60 in the UHF PAL system; however, this was phased out with the implementation of digitalisation.